Mica-labs/MICA/README.md

 ```bash
 python -m mica.demo
 ```
 You can visit `http://localhost:8760` and start to design.
+If the port `8760` is occupied, another port will be assigned automatically, and the specific address will be displayed in the logging information.

 ## GUI Feature Introduction
 The local GUI provides features for online editing, testing, loading bots from local files, and saving bots to local storage.